elemental-lf/benji/README.rst

   drives or the cloud

-Benji features a Docker image and Helm chart for integration with `Kubernetes <https://kubernetes.io/>`_ and  `Rook <https://rook.io/>`_.
+Benji features a Docker image and Helm chart for integration with `Kubernetes <https://kubernetes.io/>`_.
 This makes it easy to setup a backup solution for your persistent volumes.

 Status
 ------

+**The current master branch is not compatible with the old master branch of 10/05/2018 and earlier and there is no migration path.
+The last commit supporting the old data structures is available under the tag master-20181005 if you need it.
+I'm sorry for any inconveniences this may cause but please also remember that Benji is still in its infancy.**

-Benji is currently somewhere between alpha and beta quality.
+Benji is currently somewhere between alpha and beta quality I think.
 It passes all included tests.
-The documentation is mostly up-to-date but the web site is not.
+The documentation isn't completely up-to-date, especially in regard to the new unified filter syntax.
+The Helm chart is currently work in progress.

-Benji requires **Python 3.6.5 or newer** because older Python versions have some shortcomings in the concurrent.futures implementation which lead to an excessive memory usage.
+Benji requires **Python 3.6.5 or newer** because older Python versions have some shortcomings in the ``concurrent.futures`` implementation which lead to an excessive memory usage.

+Older versions contained a Docker image for integrating with `Rook <https://rook.io/>`_.
+As I no longer have access to a Rook installation and Rook changed its Docker base image in the meantime I've dropped this support for the time being.
+The new generic Kubernetes image (``benji-k8s``) can be used instead, but it will be more work to get the Ceph credentials into the container.
+I'd accept patches for a third Docker image (resurrecting the old ``benji-rook`` image) or maybe it's also possible to integrate the changes into the ``benji-k8s`` image without too much fuss.

 Main Features
 -------------